Research and data-driven analyses of internet, telecoms and media markets in Canada

 The CMCR project offers an independent academic, empirical and data-driven analysis of a deceptively simple yet profoundly important question: have telecom, media and internet markets become more concentrated over time, or less?

 This is a perennial and controversial issue, with some charging that a handful of media giants dominate telecoms, media and internet markets while the opposing side argues that the question is no longer even relevant in the age of the internet.
 However, while opinions are rife, high-quality data on the issue is remarkably scarce, both in Canada and indeed worldwide.

-We will gather data on each of these sectors for the period from 1984 until present.
-Our goal is to create a systematic, comprehensive and long-term body of data that covers each of these sectors and the network media industries in Canada as a whole.
-We also want to understand the direction of trends one way or another, and the pressures and forces that are driving whatever changes are occurring.
+“Our goal is to create a systematic, comprehensive and long-term body of data that covers 13 sectors of the network media economy in Canada.
+We want to understand the direction of trends one way or another, and the pressures and forces that are driving whatever changes are occurring.”